tschm/antarctic/README.md

 ```

 Behind the scenes we convert the both Series and Frame objects into json documents and
-store them in the MongoDB database.
+store them in a MongoDB database.

 We don't apply any clever conversion into compressed bytestreams.
 Performance is not our main concern here.